Linked Data Event Streams

 1. Introduction

-A Linked Data Event Stream (LDES) (ldes:EventStream) is a collection (rdfs:subClassOf tree:Collection) of immutable objects, each object being described using a set of RDF triples ([rdf-primer]).
+A Linked Data Event Stream (LDES) (ldes:EventStream) is a collection (rdfs:subClassOf tree:Collection) of members that cannot be updated or removed once they are published, with each member being a set of RDF quads ([rdf-primer]).
+This way, the collection of members becomes an append-only log or event stream.

 ldes:timestampPath sosa:resultTime ;